-- 1. The degree of difficulty implementing the recommendation

-Easy_____Difficult - 2.
+- 1. The degree of difficulty implementing the recommendation Easy_____Difficult - 2.
 Resources needed to implement the recommendation stated in general terms--due to the number of variables, cost of implementation is not included - 3.
 Priority where 1=urgent, 2=important, 3=desirable, and 4=should be considered, but could be part of a future update

 RECOMMENDATION DEGREE OF DIFFICULTY RESOURCES NEEDED PRIORITY I. Create a Simplified, Hybrid Code A. General Code Items Thoroughly review Title 19 at least once every five years and make comprehensive amendments as needed to address new community issues.
 00000 Support of planning commissions, the community, and Council.
 3 2.
-Improve the predictability of Title 19 by: 1) limiting the use of administrative rules and discretion (by boards/planning director), 2) tightening up regulations, terms, and definitions so that they are more objective, and 3) making as many uses as possible permitted with specific conditions.
-Political and administrative resolve to pursue.
+Improve the predictability of Title 19 by: 1) limiting the use of administrative rules and discretion (by boards/planning director), 2) tightening up regulations, terms, and definitions so that they are more objective, and 3) making as many uses as possible permitted with specific conditions. •0000 Political and administrative resolve to pursue.
 1 3.
 Develop a 'User's Guide' for navigating the zoning code.
 00000 Political and administrative resolve to pursue.
 3 4.
-Establish an ombudsman, or applicant advocate, to assist developers and the public with the process, connect applicants to appropriate departments and fa- cilitate a faster, smoother permitting/development review/zone change process.
+Establish an ombudsman, or applicant advocate, to assist developers and the public with the process, connect applicants to appropriate departments and facilitate a faster, smoother permitting/development review/zone change process.
 00000 Political and administrative resolve to pursue.
-3 Create a UDO by merging Title 19 with codes related to subdivision, environmental regulation, mobility and other land development regulations.
+3 5.
+Create a UDO by merging Title 19 with codes related to subdivision, environmental regulation, mobility and other land development regulations.
 000•0 Support of planning commissions, the community, and Council.
 4

-RECOMMENDATION DEGREE OF DIFFICULTY RESOURCES NEEDED PRIORITY B. Revise Structure and Language Simplify language by eliminating jargon, using shorter, easier to understand words, and defining any word or term used that has a different meaning than would generally be applied. •0000 Good code writers.
-1 Consolidate regulations that should apply generally into a single chapter or sec- tion.
+RECOMMENDATION DEGREE OF DIFFICULTY RESOURCES NEEDED PRIORITY B. Revise Structure and Language 6.
+Simplify language by eliminating jargon, using shorter, easier to understand words, and defining any word or term used that has a different meaning than would generally be applied. •0000 Good code writers.
+1 7.
+Consolidate regulations that should apply generally into a single chapter or section.
 Examples include sight distance, reduction of lot area, and street access. •0000 Good code writers.
 1 8.
-Standardize capitalization, word choice, punctuation. •00000 Good code writers.
-2 Standardize overall formating so that there is a predictable outline of subchapter headings. •0000 Good code writers.
+Standardize capitalization, word choice, punctuation. •0000 Good code writers.
+2 9.
+Standardize overall formating so that there is a predictable outline of subchapter headings. •0000 Good code writers.
 2 10.
 Use reserved sections throughout the code to allow for additions in place that minimize renumbering of existing sections.
 Alternatively, use a numbering scheme that minimizes changes needed to accommodate additions. •0000 Good code writers.
 3 11.
-Standardize capitalization, word choice, punctuation. •00000 Good code writers.
-2 Reduce the use of abbreviations especially when a term, such as ALISH, is used sparingly. •0000 Good code writers.
+Standardize capitalization, word choice, punctuation. •0000 Good code writers.
+2 12.
+Reduce the use of abbreviations especially when a term, such as ALISH, is used sparingly. •0000 Good code writers.
 1 13.
-Improve definitions by: Consolidating all definitions except where a word or term is only used once and it makes sense to define it in line with the text, Updating to current interpretation and understanding, Reaching consensus with other departments on wording and interpretation, Making sure you include an adequate compendium of words and terms used in the code that need a good definition, Removing unnecessary words, terms, and regulations, Using consistent formating, Hot-linking at least key words and phrases to the definitions section to make it easy for the online reader to understand code text, and •0000 Good code writers, a Creative Cloud license, and someone capable of using InDesign to create the hot links and popups.
-1 Using graphics to help explain some words and terms.
+Improve definitions by: Consolidating all definitions except where a word or term is only used once and it makes sense to define it in line with the text, •0000 Good code writers, a Creative Cloud license, and someone capable of using InDesign to create the hot links and pop 1 Updating to current interpretation and understanding, ups.
+Reaching consensus with other departments on wording and interpretation, Making sure you include an adequate compendium of words and terms used in the code that need a good definition, Removing unnecessary words, terms, and regulations, Using consistent formating, Hot-linking at least key words and phrases to the definitions section to make it easy for the online reader to understand code text, and Using graphics to help explain some words and terms.